William Bouguereau,Eugene Bouguereau,

 Bouguereau's parents were merchants in the wine and olive oil business and wanted him to follow in their footsteps which he did for a short period until his uncle, Eugene Bouguereau who was a curate intervened and taught him classical and biblical subjects and arranged for him to attend school.

-Bouguereau showed a natural talent and flare for art from an early age resulting in his father Theodore Bouguereau being convinced by a client to send William to École des Beaux-Arts in Bordeaux then headed by Jean Paul Alaux, where he studied for two years.
+Bouguereau showed a natural talent and flair for art from an early age resulting in his father Theodore Bouguereau being convinced by a client to send William to École des Beaux-Arts in Bordeaux then headed by Jean Paul Alaux, where he studied for two years.
 It was there that he would win first prize in figure painting for a depiction of Saint Roch.
 To provide extra income Bouguereau also designed labels for jam and preserves.

 To help him earn extra money Bouguereau was commissioned through his uncle to paint portraits of the local parishioners and when his aunt equalled the sum he had earned, he was able to go to Paris and become a student at the École des Beaux-Arts, in order to add to his formal training in drawing he also attended anatomical dissections and studied historical costumes and archaeology.